cloudoperators/juno/README.md

 ### Key Components

 - **Design System**: The `ui-components` library offers a consistent set of UI components, styles, and guidelines for building user interfaces.

-## Micro Frontends (MFE)

-Juno consists of multiple Micro Frontends (MFE) that encapsulate specific functionality and user interface components.
-Each MFE operates independently and can be integrated into a larger application seamlessly.
+- **OIDC Library**: Provides OpenID Connect (OIDC) support for authentication and authorization in Juno-based applications.
+- **Communicator Library**: Facilitates communication between different parts of the application, ensuring efficient data exchange.
+- **CLI Tools**: Command-line tools to generate, build, and manage applications and libraries, simplifying the development workflow.

-### Included Micro Frontends
+### Applications

+Juno includes various applications that showcase the use of its tools and libraries, providing examples and templates for developers.

+#### Included Applications

-- `apps/landing-page`
+- `apps/example`
-- `apps/user-dashboard`
+- `apps/template`

-## Libraries
+### Libraries

-In addition to Micro Frontends, Juno also includes a set of libraries that provide shared functionality and utilities across different parts of the system.
+In addition to applications, Juno also includes a set of libraries that provide shared functionality and utilities across different parts of the system.
 These libraries are designed for reusability and modularity, facilitating consistent development practices and code sharing.

-### Included Libraries
+#### Included Libraries

 - `packages/ui-components`
 - `packages/communicator`
-- `packages/oidc-lib`
+- `packages/oauth`

+## Getting Started

+To get started with Juno, follow the instructions in the [Getting Started Guide](docs/getting-started.md).
+This guide covers the initial setup, installation of dependencies, and basic usage of the platform's tools and libraries.

+## Documentation

+Comprehensive documentation for Juno is available in the [docs](docs) directory.
+This includes detailed guides on using the various tools and libraries, best practices, and examples to help you get the most out of the platform.

 ## Support, Feedback, Contributing